-What do mosquitoes look like?
+What do Mosquitoes look like?

 Although there are many types of mosquitoes found worldwide, all species have slender bodies and long legs.
 They also have one pair of scaled wings with a pair of halteres, a balancing organ that takes the place of hind wings.
-On Long Island, residents have always had to deal with the Culex pipens mosquito but more recently, the Asian tiger mosquito started showing up.
+On Long Island, residents have always had to deal with the Culex pipiens mosquito but more recently, the Asian tiger mosquito started showing up.

 Suburban Exterminating offers effective mosquito control to Long Island residents.
 Whether you’re looking for ongoing mosquito treatments while these pests are active (typically until September) or simply need a one-time treatment before an outdoor event, we can help.
 Request your free estimate or contact us to learn more about our mosquito control services!